otp.Source.modify_query_times#

 Exception...timestamp is falling out of initial start/end time range...

-In this case default output_timestamp expression would work just fine:
+In this case other output_timestamp expression must be specified:

 Time PRICE SIZE